jaysonragasa/vibe_qrcode/README.md

-# QR
+# QR Code Generator
-A straight forward customizable QR code encoder / decoder.
+Create and customize your QR code, or upload an image to decode it.